 Then stir it to create the effect of moving water.

-Note: While this is my favorite blue jello shot recipe (I think the coconut rum adds to the “beach” feeling), you can substitute other recipes if you prefer something else.
+Note: While this is my favorite blue jello shot recipe (I think the coconut rum adds to the “beach” feeling), you can substitute other types of alcohol if you prefer something else.
 Just decrease the amount of cold liquid used since the melted ice will add some extra water to the mix.

 Second Note: If you prefer to have non-alcoholic jello, just replace the rum with cold water and you’re good to go!